jbeta02/bulk-audio-editor/README.md

 which will set the integrated loudness to -16 LU, true peak to -2, and match the loudness range to the current target audio file.
 For reference, platforms such as Spotify use an integrated loudness value of -14 LU which is also common on other platforms.
 If you are unsure, create a test folder with a few files then run the command and examine the results to see if they meet your needs.
-Short emplaination of loudness normalization: https://en.wikipedia.org/wiki/Audio_normalization
+Short explanation of loudness normalization: https://en.wikipedia.org/wiki/Audio_normalization

 #### Reversing actions